Skip to main content

 • Submitting updates to the court

-In some guardianship cases, the legal guardian may provide supported decision-making.
-This means that the legal guardian helps the incapacitated person make decisions.
-These updates cover the ward's living situation and mental and physical health status.
-The updates are based on medical examinations and official records.
-They also provide a list of services the ward receives, including social security and legal services.
+These updates cover the ward’s living situation and mental and physical health status and are based on medical examinations and official records.
+The guardian must also provide a list of services the ward receives, including social security and legal services.

-Guardianships of the person are helpful when the incapacitated person is in a nursing home.
-A guardian, in this instance, would help ensure the ward is not abused.
-Guardians aren't expected to micromanage a ward's life; they're not providing caretaking services.
-One way to think of it is as a provision of decision-making services.
+Guardians aren’t expected to micromanage a ward’s life—they’re not providing caretaking services.
+One way to think of it is as providing decision-making services.
 Guardians step in when necessary to make decisions and consent to things the incapacitated person cannot do on their own.
 That is the limit of their duties.

-To be chosen, a guardian has to be qualified.
+To be chosen, a guardian must be qualified.
 Qualifications differ on a state-by-state basis.
 In general, a guardian must be a legal adult (18 years of age) and cannot have a felony or gross misdemeanor record implicating dishonesty (forgery, bribery, etc.).
-They must be willing to manage the incapacitated person's affairs and advocate for them.
-The guardian must themselves not have an incapacity, of course.

-A probate court or family court will choose based on the expressed wishes of the ward.
+A probate court or family court will choose a guardian based on the ward’s expressed wishes.
 This is only in cases where the ward can express their wishes.
 If the ward cannot express their desires, the court will decide based on a few factors.
 These include the nomination of a proposed guardian by an adult, durable power of attorney, or a will.
-If there's no durable power of attorney, the courts prefer to appoint a spouse, parents, adult children, or another family member.

 Make Your Wishes Known: Talk to a Family Law Attorney Today